sergeyksv/tingodb/README.md

 3rd Party Integrations
 =========

+__Sails.js__

-- Sails.js TingoDB adapter: http://github.com/andyhu/sails-tingo
+TingoDB adapter for Sails.js: http://github.com/andyhu/sails-tingo
+Sails.js is a RoR like Node.js framework.
+It has a powerful ORM system called `waterline`, it supports all major databases (and web services) and provides an easy to use, unified interface for querying all different kind of databases.
+It also supports cross database (or different database engines) joins.

+__KeystoneJS__

-- Running KeystoneJS with TingoDB: http://ifrederik.com/blog/2014/11/cms-without-db-running-keystonejs-without-mongodb/
+Running KeystoneJS with TingoDB: http://ifrederik.com/blog/2014/11/cms-without-db-running-keystonejs-without-mongodb/

 ## MIT License